What's going on at Whakaari/White Island? Large plumes spotted from volcano

 Twenty-two died and survivors were left with severe or critical injuries.

-The plume comes as Minister Responsible for Pike River Re-entry Andrew Little yesterday announced new expectations for government agencies to better support families and communities affected by future national disasters, like the Whakaari/White Island eruption in 2019.
+Minister Responsible for Pike River Re-entry Andrew Little yesterday announced new expectations for government agencies to better support families and communities affected by future national disasters, like the eruption.

 The Working With Survivors Model Standards were co-authored by the Stand With Pike Families Reference Group (FRG) and Te Kawa Mataaho Public Service Commission.